 Some people claim that bioidentical DHEA cream is the key to longevity.
 Others aren’t so sure.
-Regardless, studies have shown that there are some significant health benefits for using a bioidentical supplement.
+Regardless, studies have shown that there are some significant health benefits for using bioidentical hormones.

 DHEA or dehydroepiandrosterone is a hormone produced by the adrenal gland.
 The body uses DHEA to produce the sex hormones estrogen, progesterone, and testosterone.